inmanityus/Gaming-System-AI-Core/docs/infrastructure/M5-INTEGRATION-TESTING-STATUS.md

 ---

-**Status**: M5 milestone foundation complete, ready for router implementation and tier deployments
+**Status**: M5 milestone router and cache complete, ready for tier deployments and end-to-end integration